SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/00-prep-dev-environment/readme.md

 # Chapter 00 - Preparing the development environment

-By the end of this chapter we will have prepared our development environment so that we can start developing our bookshop app.
+By the end of this chapter we will have prepared our development environment so that we can start developing our application.

 ## Steps